As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Better value than the premium option for similar features
+• Better value for money than the premium cross‑drilled kit

 Cons